iBug/iBug-source/_home/entertainment.md

 {% include gallery id="gallery-20191029" %}

-I particularly like FreeCell and I've finished all FC challanges in Star Club.
+I particularly like FreeCell and I've finished all FC challenges in Star Club.
 The Expert level FC games are very enjoyable!
 I'm currently working on getting 100% on Pyramids challenges because it's almost as fun.

 ### Minesweeper

 I started practicing Minesweeper when I was 15, and I can now complete a Hard board (30x16, 99 mines) within 3 minutes (personal best 162 sec).
 I also have the record of completing a Hard board **without using flags** on a touchscreen in less than 6 minutes.

-To sum up, logical deduction is fun for me.

 ## Music